How to clean and restore thrift store finds, so you can LOVE them without buyer's remorse.

 I have a slight addiction to buying silver at the thrift stores, but I also have a slight addiction to laziness and thus leaving it in its "natural tarnished state".
 But oh, that catches up to you real quickly and then you have to either clean it or watch it pit.

-Ann at On Sutton Place has a great tutorial for How To Clean Silver Naturally.
-Naturally . . . as in none of that nasty paste stuff that gets all over your hands and under your fingernails!
+Who knew there was a very simple way to clean silver.
+And it's natural too . . . as in none of that nasty paste stuff that gets all over your hands and under your fingernails!